drawwithcode/2022-group-project-holy-javascript/README.md

   ### Tools and libraries

-  Our main weapon, aside from p5js, was github desktop.
+  Our main tool aside from p5js was github desktop.
 It allowed us to collaborate on multiple laptops in a really fast and easy way.
 Also, the p5 sound library was really important, allowing us to use the microphone input.
 Lastly, ngrok's localtunnel made testing really fast.
 We made a large use of The coding train lessons on youtube.

   ### Inspiration